WISHPRO/gitlab-custom-help/README.md

 - [SSH](ssh/README.md) Setup your ssh keys and deploy keys for secure access to your projects.
 - [Web hooks](web_hooks/web_hooks.md) Let GitLab notify you when new code has been pushed to your project.
 - [Workflow](workflow/README.md) Using GitLab functionality and importing projects from GitHub and SVN.
+- [GitLab as OAuth2 authentication service provider](integration/oauth_provider.md).
+It allows you to login to other applications from GitLab.

 ## Administrator documentation